Causal feedback strategies for controlled stochastic Volterra systems: a unified treatment: Introduction

 \ss To explain the motivations of the current study, let us give a closer revisit to the existing literature on LQ problem of VIEs (e.g. De Acutis \cite{Acutis-1985}, Han et al \cite{Han-Lin-Yong-2023}, Lindquist \cite{Lindquist-1973}, Lee-You \cite{Lee-You-1989-AMO, Lee-You-1990-SICON}, Pritchard-You \cite{Pritchard-You-1996}, Pandolfi \cite{Pandolfi-2018-IEEETAC}, Shaikhet \cite{Shaikhet-1988}) and that of SVIEs (e.g. Abi Jaber et al \cite{Jaber-Miller-Pham-2021}, Chen-Yong \cite{Chen-Yong-2007}, Hamaguchi-Wang \cite{Hamaguchi-Wang-I, Hamaguchi-Wang-II}, Wang et al \cite{Wang-Yong-Zhou-2023-SICON}).
 Let us demonstrate the details from four standpoints.

 $\bullet$ As we know, the difference between optimal control problem of Bolza type and that of Lagrange type lies in the terminal cost.
-On the one hand, the previous one provides a general framework to deal with more practical problem such as mean-variance optimization problem or expected utility maximization problems.
-On the other hand, in the literature of ODEs/SDEs, it seems that there are not too much essential difference between the Bolza and the Lagrange type since in some sense the previous can be transformed into the later.
+On the one hand, the previous one provides a general framework to deal with more practical problem such as mean-variance optimization problem or expected terminal utility maximization problems.
+On the other hand, in the literature of ODEs/SDEs, it seems that the Bolza and the Lagrange type can be easily transformed into each other, while in the case of singular VIEs, it becomes nontrivial, see \cite{Han-Lin-Yong-2023}.
 Back to the LQ problem of SVIEs, Hamaguchi--Wang \cite{Hamaguchi-Wang-I, Hamaguchi-Wang-II} recently investigated the particular Lagrange type and characterized optimal causal feedback strategy via the above $\sX(\cd,\cd)$.
-Then one may ask\\ (Q1): \emph{for SVIEs, is it still nearly trivial extension from the Lagrange type to the Bolza type in the characterization of causal feedback strategy?}
+Then one may ask\\ (Q1): \emph{for SVIEs, is it a trivial extension from the Lagrange type to the Bolza type in the characterization of causal feedback strategy?}

 $\bullet$ Mathematical speaking, the matrix-valued Riccati equation should be more natural and easily acceptable for the finite-dimensional Problem (LQ-SVIE).
 However, Abi Jaber et al \cite{Jaber-Miller-Pham-2021} studied the LQ probelm of convolution SVIE, a special form of (\ref{E1}), based on an infinite-dimensional lifting approach and ended up with operator-valued Riccati equations for feedback controls.
 Wang et al \cite{Wang-Yong-Zhou-2023-SICON} introduced an operator-valued path-dependent Riccati equation to characterize the feedback representation of the optimal control, and their controlled SVIE, another special form of (\ref{E1}), is an essential particular integro-differential type.
-One may ask\\ (Q2): \emph{can we use the matrix-value Riccati equation to represent optimal (causal) feedback strategy like that in the SDEs case (e.g. Sun-Yong \cite{Sun-Yong-2020})?}
+One may ask\\ (Q2): \emph{can we use the matrix-value Riccati equation to represent optimal (causal) feedback strategy like that in the SDEs case (e.g. Sun-Yong \cite{Sun-Yong-2020, Sun-Yong-2014})}?